anthropics/anthropic-sdk-ruby/README.md

 ## Feedback

-We're looking for as much feedback as possible while the SDK is in Beta.
 If you have recommendations, notice bugs, find things confusing, or anything else, create a github issue.
 Don't be shy -- we're very open to hearing any thoughts and musings you have!

 Feel free to make an issue for more substantial issues.
 For smaller issues or stream-of-thought, you can use the [pinned issue here](https://github.com/anthropics/anthropic-sdk-ruby/issues/85).